ohata-toast/Cloud-Access/zh/console-user-guide/policy.md

     * For antivirus checks, register the display name from Windows Security Center.
         * Display names can be found with PowerShell:
         * Command: Get-WmiObject -Namespace "root\SecurityCenter2" -Class AntiVirusProduct
+        * Command: Get-WmiObject -Namespace "root\SecurityCenter2" -Class AntiVirusProduct

+!!! danger "Caution"
+    Endpoint settings must be registered separately for each OS.
+For example, if a file path is registered for Windows only in the allowed software, access via Windows will be inspected and either allowed or blocked.
+However, macOS cannot block the file path because no item is for inspection.